zacjones93/awesomecheatsheets/README.md

 Visit `http://localhost:8000/` to view the app.

 At the root of the folder `content`, add the index file for your cheatsheet.
-Next, create a folder with the same name structure.
-Inside your folder you’ll add a document for each lesson.
+Next, create a folder with the same name.
+Inside your folder you’ll add a `.md` document for each lesson.

 Link to the repository from `/content/index.md`.